CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 }
 ```

-ADCSRA appears to be a register controlling the ADC.
-[Checking the datasheet](http://www.atmel.com/images/Atmel-8271-8-bit-AVR-Microcontroller-ATmega48A-48PA-88A-88PA-168A-168PA-328-328P_datasheet_Complete.pdf) confirms this.
-The datasheet allowed us to disambiguate this line and determine that the ADC clock is being adjusted by this script before the FFT is run.
+Given its name, we suspected ADCSRA to be a register controlling the ADC.
+[Checking the datasheet](http://www.atmel.com/images/Atmel-8271-8-bit-AVR-Microcontroller-ATmega48A-48PA-88A-88PA-168A-168PA-328-328P_datasheet_Complete.pdf) confirmed this.
+The datasheet allowed us to disambiguate this line and determine that the ADC clock prescalar is adjusted by this script before the FFT is run.

 ![Fig. 4: ADCSRA](images/adcsra.png)

 ![Fig. 5: ADPS](images/adps.png)

 The final 3 bits of ADCSRA are ADPS2, ADPS1, and ADPS0.
 These three bits determine the prescalar by which the main clock, running at 16MHz, is divided to get the ADC clock.
 0xe5 is hexidecimal for 11100101, so the final 3 bits are 101.
-According to this table from the datasheet, that gives a prescalar of 32, not the default of 128!
+According to this table taken from the datasheet, that gives a prescalar of 32, not the default of 128!
 This means the ADC clock is running at 500kHz, explaining our FFT output.

 Note that the datasheet also indicates that running the ADC clock this fast will lower precision: "By default, the successive approximation circuitry requires an input clock frequency between 50kHz and 200kHz to get maximum resolution.
 If a lower resolution than 10 bits is needed, the input clock frequency to the ADC can be higher than 200kHz to get a higher sample rate." (page 240)

-However, we appear to get decent results from our script, so should the robot challenge require us to do more precise FFT processing, this approach might be a good option.

 ### analogRead(): fft_analogread

-We modified the fft_adc_serial script to use analogRead() instead of running the ADC in free-running mode.
+We modified the fft_adc_serial script to use analogRead(), the built-in method for reading an analog input, instead of running the ADC in free-running mode.

 ```C
 void setup() {